toolleeo/cli-apps/README.md

 * [termishare](https://github.com/qnkhuat/termishare) - Peer to peer terminal sharing.
 * [Termshark](https://termshark.io/) - A terminal UI for tshark, inspired by Wireshark.
 * [TStream](https://github.com/qnkhuat/tstream) - Live streaming from the terminal.
 Requires the connection to a central server, from which the streaming is dispatched.
+* [ttfb](https://github.com/phip1611/ttfb) - ttfb is a CLI-Tool to measure the TTFB (time to first byte) of HTTP requests.
 * [ttyd](https://github.com/tsl0922/ttyd) - Share your terminal over the web.
 * [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) - Connect to local servers from anywhere.
 * [Wishlist](https://github.com/charmbracelet/wishlist) - With Wishlist you can have a single entrypoint for multiple SSH endpoints.